 across from the existing First Street plaza remain part of the site layout.

-Streetscaping elements, including brick pavers, planter boxes, street trees, lighting and benches, are planned as a part of the Phase 3 project.
+Streetscaping elements, including brick pavers, planter boxes, street trees, lighting and benches, are planned.

 Who is the developer for Phase 3?

 The developer for Phase 3 is First Street Development II, L.L.C.
 Bob Rasmussen, Philip Corcoran, Charles Wolande, Keith Kotche, Phillip Wilmington, and Ed Levato are members of this development team.